Edit this wiki page Follow

 Hiroshi Yamauchi

 Yamauchi was the president of Nintendo Co.
-Ltd. during the years when it shifted from being a trading card company to a video game company.
+Ltd. during the years when it shifted from being a playing card company to a video game company.

 No recent wiki edits to this page.